elsabuzu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this is a practice of shell_permission during studies
+this is a practice of shell permissions during studies in ALX